jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2b.md

 Wheat merchants were very anxious for the continuation of the bounty, and not in the country gentlemen and farmers.

-<sup>21</sup> To their great honour, country gentlemen and farmers are least subjected to the wretched spirit of monopoly.
+{{< s v="21" >}} To their great honour, country gentlemen and farmers are least subjected to the wretched spirit of monopoly.

 The owner of a big manufacture is sometimes alarmed if another work of the same kind is established within 20 miles.
 The Dutch woollen manufacturer at Abbeville stipulated that no work of the same kind should be established within 30 leagues of Abbeville.